Large Language Models and Attention-Based AI for Hardware Design and Security: Progress, Challenges, and Opportunities: Attention-Based Hardware design

+Figure ~\ref{fig:analogdesign} illustrates the integration of AI frameworks into the analog IC design flow.
+The figure primarily highlights how these frameworks optimize various IC design stages.
+All these AI frameworks are utilized to enhance the efficiency and precision of the hardware design process.
+This figure showcases the underlying roles of these AI tools in streamlining the analog IC design workflow.
 Table ~\ref{tab:llm_based_analog_design} summarizes recent works that apply LLMs to analog hardware design.
-This table lists five significant papers from 2024, highlighting their applications and the AI models they use.
+This table lists significant papers from 2024 to 2025, highlighting their applications and the AI models they use.
 The papers: LLANA, LaMAGIC, and Analog Coder focus specifically on design assistance, whereas ADO-LLM and Layout Copilot address optimization and layout design, respectively.
 In these studies, researchers employ advanced LLMs such as GPT-3.5, GPT-3.5 Turbo, GPT-4, and Claude 3, showcasing their ability to handle complex design processes.
 These papers emphasize how LLMs increasingly enhance efficiency and accuracy throughout the analog hardware design workflow.